Google BigQuery

 • Add the bigquery.jobs.create permission.

-Note that when the service account with a custom role is used, Project ID must be supplied directly on Workato as the Select project dropdown in Setup will not load and you will need to provide the Project ID manually.
+If you're using a custom role for your service account, the project ID must be supplied directly in Workato.
+Otherwise, the Select project drop-down menu in Setup won't load, and you'll need to provide the project ID manually.

-BigQuery's rate limits (opens new window) on tables indicates that bulk insert operations on tables can only be performed 1000 times a day.
-To bypass these limits, use the Insert row and Insert rows actions which are not affected by such limits.
+Google BigQuery's rate limits (opens new window) on tables indicate that bulk insert operations on tables can only be performed 1000 times a day.
+Use the Insert row and Insert rows actions to bypass these limits.

-After establishing a connection with the BigQuery connector, most actions will require some additional parameter inputs.
+After establishing a connection with the Google BigQuery connector, most actions require additional parameter inputs.

 Field Description

-Project The project available in the connection to be billed for the query.
+Project The project to bill for the query.

-Dataset The dataset which the action or trigger will pull the possible tables from.
+Dataset The dataset from which the action or trigger pulls possible tables.

 Table The table inside the dataset.

-Location The geographical location of where the job should be run.
+Location The geographical location where the job should be run.

-The BigQuery connector can read or write to your database either as a single row or in batches.
-When using batch read actions/triggers, you have to provide the batch size you wish to work with.
-The batch size can be any number between 1 and 50000, with 50000 being the maximum batch size.
+The Google BigQuery connector can read or write to your database either as a single row or in batches.
+When using batch read actions or triggers, you must provide the a batch size.
+The batch size can be any number between 1 and 50000, with a maximum batch size of 50000.

 Batch trigger inputs Batch trigger inputs

-Besides the difference in input fields, there is also a difference between the outputs of these 2 types of operations.
-A trigger that processes rows one at a time will have an output datatree that allows you to map data from that single row.
+The output of single and batch triggers and actions also differ.
+For example, a single trigger that processes rows one at a time returns an output datatree that allows you to map data from that single row.

 Single row output Single row output

-However, a trigger that processes rows in batches will output them as an array of rows.
+A batch trigger that processes rows in batches returns this data as an array of rows.
 The Rows datapill indicates that the output is a list containing data for each row in that batch.

 Batch trigger output Batch trigger output

-As a result, the output of batch triggers/actions needs to be handled differently.
-In cases where there are downstream batch actions which accept Rows source list input fields, you'll be able to map the rows array pill to it to tell Workato you want to map the entire array.
+You must handle the output of batch triggers or actions differently.
+In cases where downstream batch actions accept Rows source list input fields, you can map the Rows datapill to process the entire array.

 Using batch trigger output Using batch trigger output